coreos/tectonic-docs/Documentation/account/create-account.md

 # Creating a CoreOS account

-Creating a CoreOS account activates a CoreOS License for up to 10 free nodes.
+Creating a CoreOS account activates a License for up to 10 free nodes on a Tectonic cluster.

-First, go to [https://account.coreos.com/login][sign-up] to sign up for a CoreOS account.
+First, go to [https://account.coreos.com/login][account-login] to sign up for a CoreOS account.
 Sign up using an existing +Google account, or enter an email address and password, and click *Create Account*.

 A confirmation email will be sent to the listed account.
 Check your inbox for an email from CoreOS Support, and click *Verify Email*.